 Year Circa 1480–1485

 The Adoration of the Magi.
-It is an oil on panel painting of the Adoration of the Magi by the Renaissance artist Geertgen tot Sint Jans in the collection of the Rijksmuseum.
+An oil on panel painting of the Adoration of the Magi by the Renaissance artist Geertgen tot Sint Jans in the collection of the Rijksmuseum.
 I chose this scene because it represents one of the most recognized and celebrated events in Christianity, the birth of Jesus.

 The figure is a Bouguereau study, Ètude Tete de Jeune Fille, 1898 set against an ancient Asian fresco.
-The flowers which are plentiful throughout this collection are a reminder of the transience of life, The crown of finches evokes the image of Jesus' crown of thorns and represents relief from the physical and earthly.
+The flowers which are plentiful throughout the collection are a reminder of the transience of life.
+The crown of finches evokes the image of Jesus' crown of thorns and represents relief from the physical and earthly.

 Wat Uposatharam, Thailand